jchapuis/fullstackscala-scaladays2025/slides.md

 ## Cool, but what **for**? 🤔

 ^ - when I say this, I usually get "ok that's cool, but who does that?"
-- this is a tough one, you know, people are afraid of non-mainstream tech
+- this is a tough one, you know, this is not yet mainstream
-- part of the reason i'm here talking, to show
+- this is the main reason i'm here talking, to show
 - 1. that it's really possible and
 - 2. there are even advantages to do everything in Scala, because...